Sowerby's beaked whale

 Sowerby's beaked whale (Mesoplodon bidens), also known as the North Atlantic or North Sea beaked whale, is a species of toothed whale.
 It was the first mesoplodont whale to be described.
 James Sowerby, an English naturalist and artist, first described the species in 1804 from a skull obtained from a male that had stranded in the Moray Firth, Scotland, in 1800.
 He named it bidens, which derives from the two teeth present in the jaw, now known to be a very common feature among the genus.

 Physical description

 Sowerby's beaked whale has a typical body shape for the genus, and is mainly distinguished by the male's dual teeth positioned far back in the mouth.
 The whale's beak is moderately long, and the melon is slightly convex.
-The colouration pattern is a grey with light countershading on the bottom, and frequently has cookie cutter shark bites and scars from teeth (in males).
-The whale reaches 5 metres (16 ft) in females and 5.5 metres (18 ft) in males, with a weight of 1000-1300 kilograms (2200-2900 lb).
+The colouration pattern is a grey with light countershading on the bottom, and frequently has cookiecutter shark bites and scars from teeth (in males).
+The whale reaches 5 metres (16 ft) in females and 5.5 metres (18 ft) in males, with a weight of 1000–1300 kilograms (2200–2900 lb).
 The gestation period lasts for 12 months and the young are born at a length of 2.4 to 2.7 metres (8 to 9 ft) with a weight of around 185 kilograms (400 lb).

 Diet

-The diet of Sowerby's beaked whales consists of squid and small fish.
+The diet of Sowerby's beaked whales consists primarily of small mesopelagic and benthopelagic fish, with cephalopods accounting for a much smaller proportion of the diet.